Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/collections/slides/arrayqueue-analysis.md

 Constant space, but doesn't free memory

-Same memory leak problem as cancellation
+Same memory leak problem as cancelation

 A workflow of `d` enqueues and dequeues uses `d` memory to store `0` objects